 The screenshot shows the IASE website with a purple sidebar on the left and a white content area on the right.
-The sidebar contains links for STIGs Home, Control Correlation Identifier (CCI), DoD Annex for NIAP Protection Profiles, DoD Secure Host Baseline Repository \PKI, FAQs, IAVM, Quarterly Release Schedule and Summary, SRG/STIG Tools, SRG-STIG Library Compilations, STIG Mailing List, STIGs Master List (A to Z), STIGs Technologies, Vendor Process, and Contact Us.
-A note at the bottom of the sidebar states "\PKI = DoD PKI Cert Required".
-The main content area shows the "Security Technical Implementation Guides (STIGs)" page with a breadcrumb trail "Home > STIGs".
-It features a "STIGs Updates!" section with a list of recent updates, including:
+The sidebar contains links for STIGs Home, Control Correlation Identifier (CCI), DoD Annex for NIAP Protection Profiles, DoD Secure Host Baseline Repository PKI, FAQs, IAVM, Quarterly Release Schedule and Summary, SRG/STIG Tools, SRG-STIG Library Compilations, STIG Mailing List, STIGs Master List (A to Z), STIGs Technologies, Vendor Process, and Contact Us.
+A note at the bottom of the sidebar states: PKI = DoD PKI Cert Required.
+The main content area shows the title 'Security Technical Implementation Guides (STIGs)' and a 'STIGs Updates!' section with a list of 10 items, each with a blue square icon and text.
+Below this is a text box explaining the purpose of STIGs and a 'Questions or comments?' section with contact information.